You are here

 Volunteers from the community play a crucial role in helping the South Florida Science Center deliver inspiring and engaging science experiences.
 We rely on volunteers to help fulfill our mission to provide lifelong science learning while enhancing the experience of our visitors on a daily basis.
 As an organization, we aim to give our volunteers tasks that accommodate their interests as well as create an experience that is both beneficial and gratifying.

 To apply, click the "Apply Today" button at the bottom of the page.
-Click here to review the NEW Volunteer Handbook.
+Click here to review the Volunteer Handbook.

 Current volunteers login and sign up for shifts today!